 And so guys, when I say that these gluten free scones are delicious, I have nothing to personally compare them to, but my British boyfriend says they’re perfect so I’ll go with that.
 You can blame him if they’re not. 😉

 If you give them a try, let me know what you think in the comments!
-As baking goes, they’re actually really easy to make so these was my first, but definitely not last. 🙂
+As baking goes, they’re actually really easy to make so these were my first, but definitely not last. 🙂

-- 280-300g gluten free self-raising flour blend (I used Doves Farm)
+- 150g all purpose gluten free self-raising flour

-- 1/2 tsp baking powder
+- ½ tsp baking powder